-The Help to Buy scheme varies slightly in London, England, Scotland and Wales so take a look at the relevant Help to Buy pages for your area.
+The Help to Buy scheme varies slightly in England and Wales so take a look at the relevant Help to Buy pages for your area.
 Although the terms differ, the idea is the same.
-First time buyers and existing houseowners can borrow a significant percentage of the value of their new build home, from the Government, reducing both their deposit and their mortgage repayments.
+First time buyers can borrow a significant percentage of the value of their new build home, from the Government, reducing both their deposit and their mortgage repayments.

 Here's how the Help to Buy Scheme works:

 - You put down a 5% deposit

 - The Government will lend you up to 20% of the value of your property through an equity loan (this increases to 40% in Greater London)

 - You only need to secure a mortgage from a bank or building society for the outstanding amount